Killer winter tornado stuns storm-savvy Alabama town - WTMJ

 The National Weather Service said the twister was at least a strong EF-2 with 135 mph (217 kph) winds based on initial surveys, but storm assessments continued.

+Government records show Alabama ranks fourth among states for the number of tornadoes since 2011 with 765, behind Texas with 1,193; Mississippi, 908; and Kansas, which had 868.
+Last year, Alabama had 78 tornadoes, which was more than Kansas and Oklahoma combined.

-It wasn’t the first twister for Fultondale, which also caught the tail end of an EF- 4 tornado that ripped across Alabama from Tuscaloosa to northern Jefferson County on April 27, 2011, killing 65 people and injuring 1,500 along a path more than 80 miles (130 kilometers) long, according to the weather service.
+The twister Monday wasn’t the first twister for Fultondale, which also caught the tail end of an EF-4 tornado that ripped across Alabama from Tuscaloosa to northern Jefferson County on April 27, 2011, killing 65 people and injuring 1,500 along a path more than 80 miles (130 kilometers) long, according to the weather service.

 Herring already had gotten ready for bed when a warning siren went off and a TV forecaster said the storm was headed toward their home.
 He said he put on some pants and began looking for his wife’s two cats when they realized they were out of time.